maxsteel001/planet-assignment/README.md

 I have made the project using React Hooks.
 The code is fully responsive.
 I have tried to implement all the requirements.
+Input Text and list data also persisted
-I have deployed this proect using Firebase.Below are the steps for the deploymnet process Firstly we go on firebase console and create a new project.
+I have deployed this project using Firebase.Below are the steps for the deployment process Firstly we go on firebase console and create a new project.
 Then we reigster the app with firebase hosting available. install firebase CLI setup config data , then on terminal firebase init and set public directory as build then npm run build and finally firebase deploy.

-Text and list data also persisted url : https://planet-assignment-dad2c.web.app;
+url : https://planet-assignment-dad2c.web.app;